 North Canterbury Staff

-Find out about the North Canterbury Fish & Game team.
+Find out about the North Canterbury Fish and Game team.

-Rasmus has joined North Canterbury Fish & Game from the Cawthron Institute in Nelson in November 2019.
+Rasmus has joined North Canterbury Fish and Game from the Cawthron Institute in Nelson in November 2019.
 Rasmus has a wildlife management and salmonid fishery research, management and consulting background, with postgraduate degrees from the University of Otago in Ecology, with the title- Salmonid migration and recruitment patterns: Fishery management using natural trace elements and isotope markers.
 Rasmus is a passionate hunter and angler who brings to the organisation a wealth of fisheries management knowledge and scientific rigour.
-Rasmus came to New Zealand from Sweden where he had been an Officer in the Swedish Army, after a period of study in New Zealand he joined Otago Fish & Game in Central Otago as a Field Officer then joining the Cawthron Institute four years later.
+Rasmus came to New Zealand from Sweden where he had been an officer in the Swedish Army, after a period of study in New Zealand he joined Otago Fish & Game in Central Otago as a Field Officer then joined the Cawthron Institute four years later.

 Fish & Game Officers

 Harry has joined North Canterbury Fish and Game since the beginning of 2022; he had previously come from his family business which was doing environmental restoration work along streambanks and around wetlands in Canterbury.
 Growing up not far from Lake Ellesmere, he has spent a lot of time either night fishing the rivers or hunting ducks in a howling southerly.
 He now also spends a lot of time in the backcountry, either hunting or fly fishing, and he has also spent time overseas fly fishing a variety of rivers, so he has seen how different fisheries work.

 Lyndon joined North Canterbury Fish & Game from a period of time in the private sector in a business development role focusing on contract acquisition and contractor management.